-Each week has a problem set, due the following Wednesday at 9am Eastern Time.
-The problem set is in the form of a Jupyter notebook, and is to be completed by including notebook cells with LaTeX/markdown (for explanations and formal calculations) and Python commands (for numerical computations).
+Each week has a problem set, due the following Friday at 9am Eastern Time.
+The problem set is in the form of a Jupyter notebook, and is to be completed by including notebook cells with IAT_EX /markdown (for explanations and formal calculations) and Python commands (for numerical computations).
 Problem sets should be turned in with all of the cells excecuted.
-They should be zipped and submitted via mycourses, since mycourses does not accept .ipynb files for submissions.
 Solutions in the form of executed notebooks will be made avalable after the problem set is due.
 Problem sets will not be accepted after the solutions have been released.
 Note that homeworks will be checked for completeness, and a subset of the problems checked for correctness, so it's important to go through the solutions yourself.
 We will also have an area on the discussion forum for followup questions about the homework.